Sovereign Grace Churches: Sovereign Grace Music

+Controversies

+Cult allegations

+Some former members and critics have described Sovereign Grace Churches as having "cult-like" characteristics, citing the authority historically exercised by founder C. J. Mahaney and accounts from former members who said dissent or criticism of leadership was discouraged.
+Journalistic coverage of controversies surrounding the organization has also noted accusations of "dictatorial conduct" within the movement that estranged former members and were compared to cult-like behavior.
+Supporters of the organization dispute this characterization and have denied allegations of systemic wrongdoing.

 Claims of abuse cover-up

 In late 2012, a lawsuit in Montgomery County, Maryland was brought against Sovereign Grace Ministries, making accusations of a conspiracy to cover-up child sex abuse.
 The plaintiffs claimed that church leaders, including Mahaney, did not report accusations of misconduct to the police.
 Larry Tomczak, a co-founder of SGM, who left the organization in the late 1990s, was alleged to have abused and assaulted a child in the form of administering corporal punishment over a period of twenty-five years.
 Tomczak was investigated and no charges were filed against him.
 All others named in the lawsuit were investigated by law enforcement, and no charges were filed.
 The plaintiffs only asked the court to determine whether or not there had been a conspiracy to cover up abuse.
 Judge Burrell found that any conspiracy to cover-up should have been brought within the time frame of the alleged abuse.
 Therefore, all of the claims by the Maryland plaintiffs were dismissed in May 2013 because the statute of limitations had expired, three years after each turned 18; the claims by two Virginia plaintiffs were still within the statute of limitations.
 An appeal of the lower court's decision was heard by the Maryland appellate court in May 2014, and the lawsuit was again dismissed when the court found that the Plaintiff's attorney had filed the appeal too early.
 On September 24, 2014, Maryland's highest civil court, the Court of Appeals, denied certiorari, effectively ending the case.
 All charges brought by the Maryland plaintiffs were dismissed by Maryland Circuit Judge Sharon Burrell, permanently barring plaintiffs from ever bringing those or related charges in Maryland civil court again at any time in the future.
 During the hearing, Judge Burrell referred to an affidavit filed by Brent Detwiler supporting the claims of the plaintiffs as "vague and irrelevant".
 The court also found that the "Covenant Life School" sued by the plaintiffs did not exist during the time frame of the alleged abuse.
 As reported in Time magazine (February 2016), Susan Burke, the lawyer for the victims, plans to file another lawsuit in Virginia, involving the two individuals from that jurisdiction.
-As of January 2018, two years later, no such lawsuit has been filed.